Solving PDEs on Unknown Manifolds with Machine Learning: Theoretical Foundation of the Proposed Algorithm

 The theoretical analysis in this paper focuses on the approximation and optimization perspectives of the proposed PDE solver to develop an error analysis of $\|u(X)-\phi(X;\bm{\theta}_S)\|_{L^2(\pi_N)}$.
 In the discussion below, we restrict to the case of manifolds without boundaries to convey our main ideas for the theoretical analysis of the proposed algorithm.
 We further assume that the ReLU activation function, i.e., $\max\{x,0\}$, its power, e.g., ReLU$^r$, and FNNs are used in the analysis.
 An extension to other activation functions and network architectures might be possible.
-In Section \ref{sec:para}, we show that the numerical solution of the proposed solver is consistent with the ground truth in appropriate limits, assuming that a global minimizer of our optimization problem is obtainable.
-In Section \ref{sec:opt}, we show that the gradient descent method can identify a global minimizer of our optimization problem for two-layer neural networks when their width is sufficiently large.
+We will show that the numerical solution of the proposed solver is consistent with the ground truth in appropriate limits, assuming that a global minimizer of our optimization problem is obtainable.
+We will also show that GD can identify a global minimizer of our optimization problem for two-layer NNs when their width is sufficiently large.
 The optimization theory together with the parametrization error analysis forms the theoretical foundation of the convergence analysis of the proposed PDE solver on manifolds.

 \comment{

 We should point out that $\bm{\theta_S}$ depends on $m$, $L$, $\epsilon$, and $N$.
 Hence, let us write it as $\bm{\theta_S}(N,\epsilon,m,L)$.
 The generalization error is defined as \BEA \|u - \phi(\cdot,\bm{\theta_S}(N,\epsilon,m,L))\|_{L^2(\pi)}. \EEA A typical method to analyze the generalization error is to use the Rademacher complexity (see Theorem B.1) to bound \BEA \left|\|u(X) - \phi(X,\bm{\theta_S}(N,\epsilon,m,L)) \|_{L^2(\pi_N)} - \|u - \phi(\cdot,\bm{\theta_S}(N,\epsilon,m,L))\|_{L^2(\pi)}\right|\leq C(N,\epsilon,m,L). \EEA If $C(N,\epsilon,m,L)$ and $\|u(X) - \phi(X,\bm{\theta_S}(N,\epsilon,m,L)) \|_{L^2(\pi_N)}$ are small, then the generalization error is small.
 In the theoretical analysis of the proposed PDE solver on unknown manifolds, we will quantitatively characterize $\|u(X) - \phi(X,\bm{\theta_S}(N,\epsilon,m,L)) \|_{L^2(\pi_N)}$ and show that it will converges to zero in the limit of $\epsilon \to 0$, $N\to \infty$, and $m\to \infty$ for any fixed $L$.}